-Jon Krakauer in his book Under the Banner of Heaven makes these further comments:
+Jon Krakauer in his book Under the Banner of Heaven makes the following comments about NPD:

 Although an exaggerated desire to mete out justice is not listed among the defining characteristics of narcissistic personality disorder in DSM-IV, it probably should be.
 Narcissists erupt with self-righteous indignation whenever they believe others are breaking rules, acting unfairly, or getting more than their fair share of the pie.
 They have no compunction about breaking the rules themselves, however, because they know they're special and the rules don't apply to them....When narcissists are confronted by people who disparage the legitimacy of their extravagant claims, they tend to react badly.
 They may plunge into depression -- or become infuriated...Their reaction to criticism is intense.

 Krakauer quotes Anthony Storr from Feet of Clay:

 Gurus are isolated people, dependent upon their disciples, with no possibility of being disciplined by a Church or criticized by contemporaries.
 They are above the law.
 The guru usurps the place of God.
 Whether gurus have suffered from manic-depressive illness, schizophrenia, or any other form of recognized, diagnosable mental illness is interesting but ultimately unimportant.
 What distinguishes gurus from more orthodox teachers is not their manic-depressive mood swings, not their thought disorders, not their delusional beliefs, not their hallucinatory visions, not their mystical states of ecstasy: it is their narcissism.